quickapps/docs/en/developers/field-api.rst

 Field API UI
 ============

 Now you know how Field API works you might need an easy way to attach, and manage fields for your tables.
-Field plugin provides an UI (user-interface) for handling all this tasks, Field API UI is packaged as a trait: ``Field\Utility\FieldUIControllerTrait``, you must simply attach this trait to an empty controller and you are ready to go.
+Field plugin provides an UI (user-interface) for handling all this tasks, Field API UI is packaged as a trait:
+``Field\Controller\FieldUIControllerTrait``, you must simply attach this trait to an empty controller and you are ready to go.

-With this trait, Field plugin provides an user friendly UI for manage entity’s custom by attaching a series of actions over a ``clean`` controller.
+With this trait, Field plugin provides an user friendly UI for manage entity’s fields by attaching a series of actions over a ``clean`` controller.

 **Usage:**

 Beside adding ``use FieldUIControllerTrait;`` to your controller you MUST also indicate the name of the Table being managed using the ``$_manageTable`` property.
 For example:

 .. code:: php

     namespace MyPlugin\Controller;

     use MyPlugin\Controller\MyPluginAppController;
-    use Field\Utility\FieldUIControllerTrait;
+    use Field\Controller\FieldUIControllerTrait;

     class MyCleanController extends MyPluginAppController {
         use FieldUIControllerTrait;
         protected $_manageTable = 'user_photos';
     }

-In the example above, ``MyCleanController`` will be used to manage all fields attached to ``user_photos`` table.
+In the example above, ``MyCleanController`` will be used to manage all fields attached to the ``user_photos`` table.
 You can now access your controller as usual and you will see Field API UI in action.

 **IMPORTANT:** In order to avoid trait collision you should always ``extend`` Field UI using this trait over a ``clean`` controller.
-This is, a empty controller class with no methods defined.
-For instance, create a new controller class ``MyPlugin\Controller\MyTableFieldManagerController`` and use this trait to handle custom fields for "MyTable" database table.
+This is, an empty controller class with no methods defined.

 Requirements
 ------------

 -  This trait should only be used over a clean controller.
 -  You must define ``$_manageTable`` property in your controller.
 -  Your Controller must be a backend-controller (under ``Controller\Admin`` namespace).

+An exception will be raised if any of the requirements described above has not accomplished.

 .. meta::
     :title lang=en: Field API